- Deposit: $170 + 1st Week Instalment (Total $200)

 Should a student be suspended for any reason that student shall not be entitled to a refund of any sort at any time pending the outcome of the reason for that suspension.
 Should a suspension result in the students enrolment being cancelled that student shall not be entitled to any refund.

-Plagiarism will not be tolerated and may lead to cancellation of enrolment with no refund.
-Learners who are warned about plagiarism and continue to submit work that is not their own will have their enrolment cancelled with no refund offered.
+Plagiarism will not be tolerated and may lead to the cancellation of enrolment with no refund, including instances where students who are warned about plagiarism continue to submit work that is not their own.

 Learners accept there will be a $50 re-submission fee per assessment that has been returned by a trainer to a learner because of plagiarism or marked as not yet competent because of plagiarised work.
 Learners accept that no assessments will be marked until the $50 fee is paid.